maxammann/blog/content/posts/2021-06-01-fuzzer-design/index.md

 The *TraceContext* contains a list of *VariableData*, which is known as the knowledge of the attacker. *VariableData* can contain data of various types like for example client and server extensions, cipher suits or session ID It also holds the concrete references to the *Agents* and the underlying stream

-## Traces
+## Implementation of Traces

 After discussing the core concepts, we want to take a look on how to declare a trace.
 A trace is a declarative way of defining the information flow between agent The simplest example just forwards messages between a client and a server.
 The following example describes a client and a server agent and a series of step The first step makes the client output a `ClientHello` message.
 After that we send a `ClientHello` to the server agent and let the server output messages.
 The next step then sends a `ServerHello` to the client.
 To forward the messages we construct `ClientHello` and `ServerHello` messages from the knowledge gathered during the output steps.
 A variable like `new_var::<ProtocolVersion>((0, 0))` references a `ProtocolVersion` learned in the first message of the first step.
-A variable like `new_var::<CipherSuite>((1, 0))` references a `CipherSuite` learned in the first message of the second step.
-We also call the tuple an `ObservedId`.
+We also call the tuples like `(0, 0)` an `ObservedId`.
 This is necessary as referencing learned knowledge only by a type is often ambiguous.
 By using the observed IDs we can limit this problem.

 ```rust